njogugrace/starter-hugo-academic/content/event/women-in-data-science-worldwide-wids-datadose/index.md

 ---
 title: Women in Data Science Worldwide (WiDS) @ DataDose
 abstract: I'm excited to invite you to an upcoming data science training session that promises to be insightful and empowering.
-As a WIDs Ambassador, I'm passionate about fostering diversity and excellence in data science, and this event is a fantastic opportunity to learn and connect.
+As a WiDS Ambassador, I'm passionate about fostering diversity and excellence in data science, and this event is a fantastic opportunity to learn and connect.
 location: Virtual via Google Meet